Latest illegal Waitangi dumping site cleaned up within days

 Haruru Falls man Bruce Gordon, who has previously organised a clean-up at the same site, congratulated the employer for taking responsibility immediately and cleaning up the mess.

-He urged anyone who was overwhelmed by their job — as the delivery person may have been — to ask people in the community for help, rather than doing something like dumping newspapers in the bush.
+He urged anyone who was overwhelmed by their job — as the delivery person may have been — to reach out to people in the community for help, rather than doing something like dumping newspapers in the bush.

-The company's Auckland distribution coordinator Sarah Wu said contractors did deliveries in Northland so the company could only pass on complaints.
+The company's Auckland distribution coordinator Sarah Wu said deliveries in Northland were done by contractors so the company could only pass on complaints.
 It was then up to the contractor what action to take.

-In July this year a truckload of commercial and domestic waste was dumped over a bank at the nearby Mt Bledisloe lookout car park, and some of the trash tumbled onto a track in the Waitangi Mountain Bike Park.
+In July this year a truckload of commercial and domestic waste was dumped off a bank at the nearby Mt Bledisloe lookout car park, with some of the trash tumbling onto a track in the Waitangi Mountain Bike Park.

 Several documents in the rubbish — including a letter from ACC — linked the illegal dumping to a Haruru Falls man.
 He has been fined $400 and ordered to pay clean-up costs of $572.65 by the Far North District Council.